On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on Second-Round Halting

 \begin{description} \item[Party $\Pc_i \in \cP$.]
 If $d=0$ [\resp $d=h$], act honestly according to $\Pi$ \wrt input bit~$v_i$ [\resp $1-v_i$]; otherwise, abort.

 \item[Other parties.]
 Act honestly according to $\Pi$. \end{description} \end{description} \end{protocol} }

 Namely, the ``pivot'' parties in $\cP$ gradually shift their inputs from their real input to its negation according to parameter $d$.
-Note that protocol $\PP_{0}(\vv)$ is equivalent to an honest execution of protocol $\Pi(\vv)$, and $\PP_{h}(\vv)$ is equivalent to an honest execution of $\Pi(\vv')$, for $\vv'$ being $\vv$ with the coordinates in $\cP$ negated. \cref{lemma:SecondRound:Arb} easily follows by the next claim about \cref{prot:main:Arb}.
-In the following we let $\delta = \pr{\Pi(\vv)_\oP = \o^{\size{\oP}}}$.
+Note that protocol $\PP_{0}(\vv)$ is equivalent to an honest execution of protocol $\Pi(\vv)$, and $\PP_{h}(\vv)$ is equivalent to an honest execution of $\Pi(\vv')$, for $\vv'$ being $\vv$ with the coordinates in $\cP$ negated.
+Note that for ``intermediately'' protocols $\PP_d$ for $0<d<h$, the pivot parties send conflicting messages to honest parties in the first round and abort in the second round.
+The reason that aborting in the second round does not affect our analysis below is that, without loss of generality, honest parties can exchange their views in the second round, realize the pivot parties are cheating (as we consider locally consistent adversaries), and ignore their messages. \cref{lemma:SecondRound:Arb} easily follows by the next claim about \cref{prot:main:Arb}.
+In the following we let $\delta_b = \pr{\Pi(\vv)_\oP = \o^{\size{\oP}}}$.